triSYCL/triSYCL/README.rst

 ------------

-triSYCL_ is an open source implementation to experiment with the specification of the OpenCL_ SYCL_ 1.2.1 and 2.2 `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ and OpenCL_ C++ 2.2
+triSYCL_ is an open source implementation to experiment with the specification of the OpenCL_ SYCL_ 1.2.1 `C++`_ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ and OpenCL_ C++ 2.2
 kernel language committees and also ISO `C++`_ committee.

-This SYCL_ implementation is mainly based on C++17 and OpenMP_ for execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with LLVM_/Clang_ for the device compiler providing single-source experience on SPIR_ device.
+This SYCL_ implementation is mainly based on C++17 and OpenMP_ for execution on the CPU, with `Boost.Compute`_ for the non single-source OpenCL_ interoperability layer and with LLVM_/Clang_ for the device compiler providing full single-source SYCL_ experience, typically targettng on SPIR_ device.
 Since in SYCL_ there is a host fall-back, this CPU implementation can be seen as an implementation of this fall-back too...

-The parallel kernels can be executed in parallel on the CPU with OpenMP_ in the first range dimension, if compiled with OpenMP_ support or on an OpenCL_ device with the interoperability mode (which is not single source)

-For legal reasons, the specification used for this open source project is the published current provisional specification and not the last one currently discussed in the Khronos_ OpenCL_ SYCL_ committee.
+For legal reasons, the specification used for this open source project is the published current provisional specification and not the last one currently discussed in the Khronos_ SYCL_ committee.
 If you are a Khronos_ member, you can access to https://gitlab.khronos.org/sycl/triSYCL where you might find more futuristic branches.